appoll/docs/technical_information/network_specifications/docs/index.md

 ### Handler

-Handlers materialize the entry point to the network for client Applications.
+Handlers materialize the entry point to the network for Applications.
 They are secure referees which encode and decode data coming from application before transmitting them to a Broker of the network.
-Therefore, they are in charge of handling applications secret keys and only communicate an application id to Brokers as well as specific network session keys for each node (described in further sections).
+Therefore, they are in charge of handling secret applications keys and only communicate an application id to Brokers as well as specific network session keys for each node (described in further sections).
 This way, the whole chain is able to forward a packet to the corresponding Handler without having any information about either the recipient (but a